thanasiskehagias/EvolutionaryGamesToolkit/README.md

 # EvolutionaryGamesToolkit
-A Matlab toolbox aimed at the study of (evolutionary games
+A Matlab toolbox aimed at the study of evolutionary games.